Alin-EJF/FiiPractic-microservices/README.md

 # FiiPractic-microservices
 Microservices in Java using docker
-Little project about pokemons :)
+, little project about pokemons :)